Albert Wolff (conductor): Recordings

 Having made a couple of records with the Berlin Philharmonic Orchestra in 1928, Albert Wolff made many recordings of French orchestral music for Polydor in Paris in the 1930s, along with some Russian pieces, and abridged versions of Faust and La Bohème (in French).

 In the 1950s he set down opera and orchestral music for Decca, first in mono and later a few in stereo.
 His recordings included Carmen, and Bizet's complete music (in the context of the play) for L'Arlésienne.
 With the Paris Conservatoire Orchestra, his discography included Adam's Giselle (complete) and Glazunov's The Seasons, overtures by Berlioz, Auber, Hérold, Suppé, Nicolai and Řezníček, orchestral works by Falla, Ravel, Lalo and Franck, Gustave Charpentier's Impressions d'Italie and Massenet's Scènes Pittoresques and Scènes Alsaciennes.
 With the Pasdeloup Orchestra, he recorded Landowski's Symphony No. 1 'Jean de la Peur'.

-Some of his opera recordings for French radio have subsequently been issued on CD, such as Adam's Le chalet (Gaité-Lyrique label), Massenet's Thaïs (Le Chant du Monde) and Bondeville's L'École des maris (Decca/London).
+Some of his opera recordings for French radio have subsequently been issued on CD, such as Adam's Le chalet (Gaité-Lyrique label), Massenet's Thaïs (Le Chant du Monde); he also recorded excerpts from Bondeville's L'École des maris (Decca/London).